All Episodes

 And you are at this very moment making this phone call hiding under the shade of a tree.

-In a par in the parking lot, yes, sir.
+In the parking lot, yes, sir.

-Well, and I also want to talk about how Obama's gonna do this and I can't claim all the credit for this thought.
+Well, and I also want to talk about how Obama's going to do this.

 And that sounds exactly like what they are going to do.